 A mix of the old and the new architecture, Laoag also offers tasty Ilocano dishes.

-Colorful murals abound the city as well.
+Colourful murals abound the city as well.

 (Pictured are Julie and sister Charmaine.)